r-chitturi/r-chitturi.github.io/proj4/index.md

 ### Two-Band Blending

 I used two-band blending with a distance transform mask to blend my images together.
-1. I computed the distance transform mask for both my images using `scipy.ndimage.distance_transform_edt` to find the Euclidean distance to the nearest edge.
-I normalized each mask.
-2. Similar to Project 2, I found the low and high frequencies of each image.
-To get the low frequency image, I used a blurring Gaussian filter with kernel size 7 and sigma 2.
+I generated the distance transform mask for both my images using `scipy.ndimage.distance_transform_edt` to find the Euclidean distance to the nearest edge, which was subsequently normalized.
+Similar to the approach taken in Project 2, I found the low and high frequencies of each image.
+To get the low frequency image, I used a blurring Gaussian filter with `kernel_size=7` and `sigma=2`.
 I combined the two low frequencies by doing `(lowPass1*mask1 + lowPass2*mask2) / (mask1 + mask2 + 1e-8)` wherever either mask was nonzero.
-Adding `1e-8` prevented division by 0.
-3. The high frequency image was obtained by subtracting the original image by the low frequency image.
-I combined the high frequencies by choosing the corresponding pixel where the mask is greater.
-4. I added the two blends together for the final blended mosaic.
+Adding `1e-8` prevented division by 0 but still ensured a very small pixel value.
+The high frequency image was obtained by subtracting the original image by the low frequency image.
+To merge the high frequency images, I selected the corresponding pixels based on the greater value in the mask.
+For the final blended mosaic, I added the two blends together.

 Here are warped images and blended mosaics (below all warped images) for my 3 examples.
 The original images for the mosaics can be found at the top of the website.